beamyyl/better-ubuntu/README.md

 ./setup.sh
 ```

+#
-¹If after installing you're stuck on service 'systemd-networkd-wait-online', you must reboot into the grub menu, press `e`, go to the end of the Linux line and add `init=/bin/bash`, then `ctrl + x` or `F10`.
+¹: If after installing you're stuck on service 'systemd-networkd-wait-online', you must reboot into the grub menu, press `e`, go to the end of the Linux line and add `init=/bin/bash`, then `ctrl + x` or `F10`.
 After it boots, run `mount -o remount,rw /` and `systemctl --root=/ mask systemd-networkd-wait-online.service` and force reboot.
 Then, run the fix usb tethering script (from the usb cloned repo) by mounting your usb to /mnt and then copying it like `cp -r /mnt/better-ubuntu .` and you should be able to run the `servertonormal.sh` script to enable NetworkManager.